gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/02_new_repository/03_create-remote-repo.md

    git@github.com:your-username/my-project.git
    ```

-## Step 2: Add the Remote to Your Local Repository
+## 2: Add the Remote to Your Local Repository

 1. Open your terminal and navigate to your local project directory (initialized in the previous lesson).
 2. Add the remote repository: